BED BUGS NORTHWEST

 How can one pregnant bed bug continue to lay eggs without a male?

-A female bed bug will mate with her male offspring after a nymph has is mature, typically after four to five weeks of blood meals.
+A female bed bug will mate with her male offspring after a nymph is mature, typically after four to five weeks of blood meals.
 Females will mate with any available male including siblings, children or parents.
 If you have a pregnant female she will mate with her male offspring as soon as they mature.

 How often do bed bugs lay eggs?

 A female bed bug begins laying eggs at approximately four to five weeks old, and will lay one to five eggs every day for the rest of her fertilized life.
 It is estimated that a female bed bug can lay up to 500 eggs in her lifetime.
-If a female bed bug can feed every week, she will produce many more eggs than if she is able to feed only once a month.
+If a female bed bug can feed every week, she will produce many more eggs, than if she is able to feed only once a month.

 How quickly do bed bug eggs hatch?

 Eggs can take approximately 7 to 15 days to hatch, depending on environmental conditions such as temperature.
 Nymphs (baby bed bugs) will immediately seek their first blood meal after hatching.
-After each blood meal the nymph will molt or shed their exoskeleton, which are sometimes referred to ask castings.
+After each blood meal the nymph will molt or shed their exoskeleton, which are sometimes referred to as castings.

 How long can baby bed bugs live without their first meal?

-Newly hatched bed bugs can live for several months in ideal conditions without a first meal.
+Newly hatched bed bugs can live for several months in ideal conditions (temperature) without a first meal.
 Each meal (3-7 days apart) will be followed by a “molt” of their skin or exoskeleton.
 Each time they molt, they evolve to the next size, until they reach adulthood, when females will begin to lay eggs if she is impregnated.

 How big do bed bugs get?